seancorfield/polylith-external-test-runner/README.md

 ## usage:

-Ensure you are using that PR on Polylith that supports external test runners, shown above.
+Ensure you are using the git dependency for Polylith that supports external test runners, shown above.

 Add the following dependency to your `:poly` alias to